Barry M. Goldwater Scholarship Referee Guidelines

 An effective Goldwater Scholarship letter:

 • Tells a good story.
 Vague superlatives (John is bright, conscientious, hard-working) are of little value.
-The letter must bring the student to life with specific examples of his or her exemplary qualities.
+The letter must bring the student to life with specific examples of their exemplary qualities.
 Interesting anecdotes show that you know the applicant well.
 If you really think the applicant is “one of the two or three most outstanding students I have encountered in my career” you need to say why.

 • Confirms and validates.
 It is important for recommenders to comment on the seriousness of the student’s interests and career goals, to attest to the student’s research activities and to assess the student’s potential to make a significant impact on the world of scientific discovery.